raspibolt/raspibolt/guide/raspberry-pi/web-dashboard.md

 A sample configuration file is available at `/home/homer/homer/dist/assets/config.yml.dist`.
 We will create a configuration file derived from this default configuration but tailored to the RaspiBolt.

 * Create a new configuration file in the Homer data directory and paste the following configuration settings and change the following items:
-  * In the last three links in the "Optional navbar" section, in the `name:` entry, you can replace "My node" by your node alias
+  * In the last six links in the "Optional navbar" section, in the `name:` entry, you can replace "My node" by your node alias
-  * Still in these last three links, in the `url:` entry, replace `<node_pubkey>` with your own node pubkey
+  * Still in these last six links, in the `url:` entry, replace `<node_pubkey>` with your own node pubkey

   ```sh
   $ sudo nano /data/homer/config.yml